abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_1_Basic/Chapter_1.md

 - Not always, but compiled are faster than interpreted.

 - *Cons of compiled*: Can take long time to compile, most compleat all erros.

+- In C a data type can't be change to another data type.

+- The ++ or -- before the variable means that it does the operation and then it gives the value to the variable and the -- or ++ is gives the value and then the operation.